Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Framing-U-and-I.md

 ## My Recreation

-I had actually recreated a site of one of my favorite music artist merchandise store, Joji, and it was kind of a lifting experience.
-I had actually enjoyed recreating the site using
-Semantic-UI because I got to take a lot of time looking at my favorite artist.
+I had actually recreated a site of one of my favorite music artist merchandise store, [Joji](https://shop.jojimusic.com/), and it was kind of a lifting experience.
+I had actually enjoyed recreating the site using Semantic-UI because I got to take a lot of time looking at my favorite artist.
 Although I do think I took too much time to recreate his site, but I wanted to give it as much time and my 100% because I like him so much.
+The recreation was for an assignment but I kind of wanted to go a step further and implement some of my own design ideas that would make the site more impactful.
+However, I am not entirely sure how I would implement it.
+But by the end of the course that I am taking now I will for sure know how to implement some advanced design effects that I have fermenting in my mind.
+One of these ideas is to have a bright red outline across the outline of the store merch when you hover over it.
+Although, I might be overthinking things since there is beauty in simplicity which the Joji site definitely aims for, and I also believe in the opposite where there is ugliness in too much detail; see the previously mentioned [Ling's Cars](https://www.lingscars.com/) website.